inianantony/PortfolioManager/README.md

 - The services tests are present in `Services` folder
 - More tests will be added based on the similar structure of main project

 ## How to run the project?

-- Use visual studio 2019 or higher to open the app
+- Use visual studio 2019 to open the app
 - Restore the nuget packages by right clicking the solution file and choose the menu `Restore Nuget Packages`
 - Build the solution
 - Click `F5` to run the project